 U.S. Food and Drug Administration

-Talcum products are classified as cosmetics, which means they aren’t subject to Food and Drug Administration (FDA) review.
-The FDA allows the manufacturer to test their products before introducing them to market.
-It’s the manufacturer’s responsibility to properly label them as safe for use.
+Talcum products are classified as cosmetics, which means they aren’t subject to FDA review.
+The FDA allows the manufacturer to test their products before introducing them to market, making it the manufacturer’s responsibility to properly warn consumers and label products as safe for use.

 “Cosmetic companies have a legal responsibility for the safety and labeling of their products and ingredients, but the law does not require them to share their safety information with FDA,” according to the Food and Drug Administration website.

 However, in 2009, the FDA did send samples to a lab called AMA Analytical Services, Inc. (AMA) of Lanham, MD to test if the talc used in the consumer products contained asbestos.
 The agency’s survey, which only included four samples, did not find asbestos contamination.